CaduceusInc/waleopakunle.com/_posts/2020-05-16-week-recap.md

 comments: true
 author: Wale
 image: https://media.giphy.com/media/DcSE3dQGqAzE4/giphy.gif
-categories: [Weekly recap]
+categories: [Weekly Recap]
 permalink: /news/:year/:month/:day/:title
 ---

 # LAST WEEK IN AI

+Hey folks!
+Here are some of the things I've come across this past week in the AI field.
+Hope this can be informative/interesting in some way to the geeks who read to the end. *wink*

 ## New Open Source Tools

 - The coolest I came across this week, by far, was [deon](https://deon.drivendata.org/); a cli tool for adding an ethics checklist to your data science project.
-It's cool because it shows that the community is really taking the issue of ethics and bias in machine learning algorithms into cognisance.
+It's cool because it shows that the community is really taking the issue of ethics and bias in machine learning algorithms into cognizance.

 - Detectron2: A PyTorch based modular object detection library.
 They made it available as a library so it can just be imported into your project.
 This is a really cool way to make an opensource contribution!
 Detectron2 has new features such as panoptic segmentation, densepose, Cascade R-CNN, rotated bounding boxes, etc. You can read more about it on their [blog](https://ai.facebook.com/blog/-detectron2-a-pytorch-based-modular-object-detection-library-/) or check out the [code base](https://github.com/facebookresearch/detectron2).